 Warning lights and gauges can alert you to a vehicle condition that may become serious enough to cause expensive repairs.
 A warning light may illuminate when a problem exists with one of your vehicle's functions.
-Many lights will illuminate when you start your vehicle to make sure the bulbs work.
+Many lights will illuminate when you start your vehicle to make sure the 14 bulbs work.
 If any light remains on after starting the vehicle, refer to the respective system warning light description for additional information.

-Note: Some warning lights are reconfigurable telltale (RTT) indicator lights and will illuminate in the message center display and function the same as the warning light.
+Note: Some warning lights are reconfigurable telltale (RTT) indicator lights and will illuminate in the message center.
+These lights function the same as the other warning lights.